Mijdrecht

 Mijdrecht is a town in the Netherlands with about 16,000 residents.
 It is located in the municipality of De Ronde Venen, about 7 km west of the main A2 motorway, between Utrecht and Amsterdam.

 The main street is the Dorpstraat, where most shops and the municipal offices are located.
 There is a police office, a fire department, 6 supermarkets, sport facilities, and a coffee shop.
 There is no police or doctor at the weekends.

 History

 Middle Ages

 In 1085 the parish of Mijdrecht, together with those of Wilnis, Tamen, Zevenhoven en Kudelstaart, was granted to the Deaconate of St. John (Proosdij van Sint-Jan), by Conrad, the Prince-bishop of Utrecht, in return for a depot in the Holland-Utrecht border region and the guarantee that the deaconate would develop the rugged terrain for habitation.

 1085 is the year taken as the founding of the municipality of Mijdrecht.
-Remains of the famous Pepinos Hendricos, a particular hairy neanderthal kind, have been found here.

 19th century

 In 1815, soon after the French-Batavian period, the mayor of Mijdrecht, Hendrikus Abraham van Doorn van Noordscharwoude, submitted a questionnaire to the Minister of War.
 The questionnaire, about local conditions, reported a population of 3,000, including 5 carpenters, 2 smiths, 1 brazier, 2 brick-layers, 6 bakers, 8 tailors, and 6 cobblers.